How can these limitations be overcome?

 When you integrate some of these applications, you're taking multiple discreet applications and you're making them run as a single system.
 So you're adding a number of additional components to the application.
 When that happens you're bound to get some latency, instead of hitting one application, you may be hitting five applications.
 The more important thing is that people don't plan for that.
 You tend to discover a problem after it already exists.
 Applications that were really built to be used across the wide area network are all of a sudden passing bits between the client and the server and that is bound to cause a performance problem.
 Would you give an example?

 A real good example is Microsoft Exchange.
 It was built on a client server architecture, meaning that the server was somewhere in your building or at least your campus.
 When you take that and put it across the Internet it does cause a lot of latency.
-The only way to
+The only way to overcome that is to put bandwidth in front of it.
+What are some common mistakes that occur when people roll out network applications?

 The first thing is that it?s not designed to meet a networking challenge.
 It may be very chatty between the client and the server for instance, and that doesn't work when the client and the server are far apart from each other.
 Generally the people are doing a better job with that, but testing is very important.
 Testing for user response time as well as load.
 An application may serve a few dozen users very well and may do so over a wide area, but if you put a few hundred users on it's going to choke.
 How about new applications?